dclfbk/escooter_trento/README.md

 - Analysis of spatio-temporal data
 - Integration of different data sources and their analysis
 - Visualisation of data and maps
--

 ## Methods for verifying learning:
 Periodic meetings with the FBK tutor presenting the progress of the assigned tasks
 - task development via Github (issue)
-- rilascio del codice attravero Github
+- code release through Github

-## Tutor azienda:
+## Tutor company:
 Maurizio Napolitano

-## Modalità di svolgimento:
-mista
+## Mode of execution
+mixed